 Christmas is coming and the goose is getting a bit of a gut.
 So, in the run up to the big day, we find out how to party like a rock star on December 25.
-This week, HIM’s Ville Valo, You Me At Six’s Josh Franceschi, All Time Low’s Alex Gaskarth, Avenged Sevenfold, Gerard Way and Metallica’s James Hetfield all spill the Yuletide beans…
+We catch up with former-HIM frontman Ville Valo, You Me At Six’s Josh Franceschi, All Time Low’s Alex Gaskarth, Avenged Sevenfold, Gerard Way and Metallica’s James Hetfield, who all spill the Yuletide beans on how you, too, can party like a rockstar this Christmas.

 1) James Hetfield – Metallica